Assistant Professor, Teaching-Stream in Islamic Spiritual Care

 Program Coordinator for the Master of Pastoral Studies Program

-Nazila Isgandarova is a Registered Psychotherapist at the College for Registered Psychotherapists of Ontario and Registered Social Worker at the Ontario Social Workers and Social Service Workers.
+Nazila Isgandarova is a registered psychotherapist at the College for Registered Psychotherapists of Ontario, and a registered social worker at the Ontario Social Workers and Social Service Workers.
 She is also certified American Board of Forensic Professionals for the CMCC AMA Guides to Impairment Rating.
 She is the recipient of the prestigious Forum for Theological Exploration research award for her study on domestic violence against Muslim women, Canadian Association for Spiritual Care Senior Research Award and Society for Pastoral Counselling Research Award.
 Her primary area of research is psychotherapy, spiritual care and mental health.

 Selected Book Chapters

 "The Practice of the Laying on of Hands in Islamic Spiritual Care."
 In Therapeutic Touch: Research, Practice and Ethics, edited by Martin Rovers, Judith Malette, Manal Guirguis-Younger.
 Ottawa: University of Ottawa.

 "The Impact of Maternity Beliefs on Reproductive Health in Muslim Societies."
 Muslim Mothering: Local and Global Histories, Theories, and Practices edited by Margaret Aziza Pappano and Dana M. Olwan.
 Bradford,ON: Demetr Press, 2016.

 "Critical Analysis of Feminist Movements of Azerbaijani Muslim Women during Russian Colonialism."
 In Religion Long Forgotten: The Importance of Religion in Education towards Civil Society, edited by.
 D. Stepkowski, A. Murzyn, 157-172.Cracow: Oficyna Wydawnicza Impuls, 2014.